mattischrome/blogischrome/_posts/2010-08-14-the-drowned-world.markdown

 date: "2010-08-14"
 title: "J. G. Ballard, The Drowned World"
 categories: Books
-tags: [J. G. Ballard, Reading Projects, Science Fiction, Books]
+tags: [J. G. Ballard, Reading Projects, Science Fiction, Books, Ten]
 ---

 ### Does Science Fiction have to be believable to be meaningful?